twitter/scrooge/README.md

       <thrift-file1> [<thrift-file2> ...]

+## Runtime dependency

+There are a couple of classes needed by the generated code.
+These have been moved out of scrooge into a separate jar to keep dependencies small:

+    val scrooge_runtime = "com.twitter" % "scrooge-runtime" % "1.0.2"

 ## SBT Plugin

 There's a plugin for SBT (0.7.x) which is meant to be a drop-in replacement